teracyhq/dev/docs/getting_started.rst

     - The 64-bit architecture is used and run every day by us, however, the 32-bit architecture is expected to work, too.

+    - By default, we're using a Ubuntu 64-bit guest OS, so you need to enable VT-x/AMD-v in the host PC BIOS.
+      Remember to reboot your host PC after making BIOS changes.

     - We recommend the following tested and supported platforms:

       + macOS Sierra